Bandwidth/bandwidth.github.io/voice/methods/calls/about.md

 # Calls
-The Calls resource lets you make and manage phone calls.
+The Calls resource lets you make and manage phone calls as well as retrieve information about recordings created during calls

 <aside class="alert general small">
 <p>